 ssh username@remote_server

 Replace username with your account username and remote_server with the server’s hostname or IP address.
-The system will prompt you for your password to authenticate the connection.
+The system prompts you for your password to authenticate the connection (unless key-based authentication is configured).

 Public key authentication provides stronger security than password-based authentication by using cryptographic key pairs.
 This method eliminates password transmission over the network and enables automated connections without interactive prompts.